What is the VORACLE attack, and why Proton VPN is not vulnerable

 A new security vulnerability in the OpenVPN protocol was recently revealed that would allow for sophisticated attacker to access a VPN user’s online activity.

-At the most recent Black Hat and DEF CON security conferences, tech security researcher Ahamed Nafeez presented VORACLE, an attack that can eventually allow the attacker to decrypt data protected by the VPN.
+At the most recent Black Hat and DEF CON(new window) security conferences, tech security researcher Ahamed Nafeez presented VORACLE, an attack that can eventually allow the attacker to decrypt data protected by the VPN.
 Shortly after the presentation, the Proton VPN team immediately began investigating our infrastructure for this vulnerability.
 Less than a day after Nafeez’s presentation, all Proton VPN servers which were susceptible to VORACLE have been updated and secured.
 More details about the attack and how we mitigated it can be found below.

 A VORACLE attack